-Safety is of paramount importance to our members and guests and it remains Northern Connecticut Radio Control Club’s (NCRCC’s) utmost important goal to provide a safe experience while enjoying the hobby of aeromodelling.
+Safety is of paramount importance to our members and guests and it remains Northern Connecticut Radio Control Club’s (NCRCC’s) utmost goal to provide a safe experience while enjoying the hobby of aeromodelling.

 Here is an excerpt from the Academy of Model Aeronautics’ Safety Handbook.
 NCRCC embraces its message.